 As a leader for excellence in Catholic education, Chaminade Julienne continues to find ways to strengthen the Catholic educational experience for its students.
 Because our school is guided by a clear mission to educate the whole person, work for justice, and develop a family spirit, CJ instituted and implemented a student support program in 2010 in partnership with Boston College, called City Connects at CJ.
 This program helps us align our efforts to remove barriers that might impede a student from performing at his or her fullest potential.
 The program’s five areas of focus are: academics, social/emotional well-being, career, health, and family.

 In recent years, research and national and local news headlines have illustrated the growing problem of substance abuse in our society.
 In the fall of 2016, a fact-finding committee comprised of teachers and counselors from our City Connects implementation team, health professionals, and administrators took a fresh look at how the issue of substance abuse is affecting CJ students.
 After reviewing research, data and speaking to other schools that have successfully adopted a drug awareness and testing program, the committee recommended the adoption of student health and wellness initiative that includes new efforts to educate students on the dangers of the use and abuse of alcohol and illegal substance, provide tools that may aid students facing temptation, and, when necessary, identify resources necessary for students who have made unhealthy choices and seek a path to healthy living.
 This more proactive approach will, starting with the 2018-2019 school year, include universal drug testing for every student.

-We are implementing this program with voluntary testing during the 2017-2018 school year and mandatory testing the following year - not because we perceive that we have a widespread issue with substance abuse at CJ, but because we have come to understand more fully that CJ students, just like adolescents everywhere, are faced with difficult decisions about whether not to use and abuse drugs and alcohol.
+We implemented this program with voluntary testing during the 2017-2018 school year and mandatory testing the following year - not because we perceive that we have a widespread issue with substance abuse at CJ, but because we have come to understand more fully that CJ students, just like adolescents everywhere, are faced with difficult decisions about whether not to use and abuse drugs and alcohol.
 We feel called to develop and implement strategies that support them in becoming the young adults that God and their families want them to be.

 Ultimately, we believe that this initiative will: